asjad99/Sequential-Decision-Making-/README.md

 ## Exploratory Data Analysis

-> The goal of exploratory analysis is to examine or explore the data and find relationships that weren’t previously known.
-Exploratory analyses explore how different measures might be related to each other but do not confirm that relationship as causitive.

-EDA is useful for
-• detection of mistakes
-• checking of assumptions
-• determining relationships among the explanatory variables
-• assessing the direction and rough size of relationships between explanatory and outcome variables, and
-• preliminary selection of appropriate models of the relationship between an outcome variable and one or more explanatory variables.

-EDA always precedes formal (confirmatory) data analysis.

 People are not very good at looking at a column of numbers or a whole spreadsheet and then determining important characteristics of the data.
 They find looking at numbers to be tedious, boring, and/or overwhelming.
 Exploratory data analysis techniques have been devised as an aid in this situation.
 Most of these techniques work in part by hiding certain aspects of the data while making other aspects more clear.

-key points:
+Overall, The goal of exploratory analysis is to examine or explore the data and find relationships that weren’t previously known.
+Exploratory analyses explore how different measures might be related to each other but do not confirm that relationship as causitive.

+EDA always precedes formal (confirmatory) data analysis.

+EDA is useful for:

+- detection of mistakes
+- checking of assumptions
+- determining relationships among the explanatory variables
+- assessing the direction and rough size of relationships between explanatory and outcome variables,
+- preliminary selection of appropriate models of the relationship between an outcome variable and one or more explanatory variables.

+##### EDA Methods:

-    - First, each method is either non-graphical or graphical.
+- EDA method is either non-graphical or graphical.
-    - And second, each method is either univariate or multivariate (usually just bivariate).
+- Each method is either univariate or multivariate (usually just bivariate).
-    - The four types of EDA are univariate non-graphical, multivariate nongraphical, univariate graphical, and multivariate graphical.
+- Overall,the four types of EDA are univariate non-graphical, multivariate nongraphical, univariate graphical, and multivariate graphical.

-> Non-graphical methods generally involve calculation of summary statistics, while graphical methods obviously summarize the data in a diagrammatic or pictorial way.
+- Non-graphical methods generally involve calculation of summary statistics, while graphical methods obviously summarize the data in a diagrammatic or pictorial way.
-> Univariate methods look at one variable (data column) at a time, while multivariate methods look at two or more variables at a time to explore relationships.
+- Univariate methods look at one variable (data column) at a time, while multivariate methods look at two or more variables at a time to explore relationships.
 Usually our multivariate EDA will be bivariate (looking at exactly two variables), but occasionally it will involve three or more variables.
 It is almost always a good idea to perform univariate EDA on each of the components of a multivariate EDA before performing the multivariate EDA.

 We should always perform appropriate EDA before further analysis of our data.
 Perform whatever steps are necessary to become more familiar with your data, check for obvious mistakes, learn about variable distributions, and learn about relationships between variables.
 EDA is not an exact science – it is a very important art!

+##### statistical knowledge required:

+(Expectation and Mean, Variance and Standard deviation, Covarriance and Correlation, Median Quartile, Interquartile range, Percentile/quantile,Mode  )

+##### visualization knowledge required:
+  knowing which methods are suitable for which type of data

 | Title            | Description | Code |